Hamchin/Chrome-Extension-General/README.md

 ## Google Drive

-- Hide a pop-up when the upload is complete
 - Empty the trash with one click
+- Simplify the upload pop-up

 ## Google Colaboratory